World Asset Management Inc Has $8.49 Million Holdings in Visa Inc. (NYSE:V)

 Several other large investors have also made changes to their positions in V. OLD Mission Capital LLC bought a new stake in shares of Visa during the 3rd quarter worth approximately $373,000.
 Avidian Wealth Solutions LLC lifted its holdings in shares of Visa by 6.1% during the 1st quarter.
 Avidian Wealth Solutions LLC now owns 4,864 shares of the credit-card processor’s stock worth $1,030,000 after acquiring an additional 280 shares during the period.
 Interchange Capital Partners LLC lifted its holdings in shares of Visa by 6.9% during the 1st quarter.
 Interchange Capital Partners LLC now owns 1,884 shares of the credit-card processor’s stock worth $418,000 after acquiring an additional 121 shares during the period.
 Cadence Bank NA lifted its holdings in shares of Visa by 41.8% during the 1st quarter.
 Cadence Bank NA now owns 3,883 shares of the credit-card processor’s stock worth $822,000 after acquiring an additional 1,145 shares during the period.
 Finally, Corbyn Investment Management Inc. MD lifted its holdings in shares of Visa by 0.4% during the 1st quarter.
 Corbyn Investment Management Inc. MD now owns 17,964 shares of the credit-card processor’s stock worth $3,804,000 after acquiring an additional 65 shares during the period.
 Hedge funds and other institutional investors own 81.04% of the company’s stock.

 V has been the subject of a number of recent analyst reports.
-Susquehanna Bancshares upped their price target on shares of Visa from $265.00 to $290.00 and gave the stock a “positive” rating in a report on Wednesday, July 28th.
-Raymond James increased their price objective on shares of Visa from $268.00 to $286.00 and gave the company an “outperform” rating in a research note on Wednesday, July 28th.
-Truist Securities increased their price objective on shares of Visa from $250.00 to $275.00 and gave the company a “buy” rating in a research note on Wednesday, July 28th.
+Robert W. Baird upped their price target on shares of Visa from $282.00 to $305.00 and gave the stock an “outperform” rating in a report on Thursday, July 15th.
 Morgan Stanley increased their price objective on shares of Visa from $279.00 to $282.00 and gave the company an “overweight” rating in a research note on Wednesday, July 28th.
-Finally, Oppenheimer increased their price objective on shares of Visa from $260.00 to $281.00 and gave the company an “outperform” rating in a research note on Friday, July 9th.
+Citigroup increased their price objective on shares of Visa from $283.00 to $288.00 and gave the company a “buy” rating in a research note on Wednesday, July 28th.
+Piper Sandler increased their price objective on shares of Visa from $260.00 to $275.00 and gave the company an “overweight” rating in a research note on Wednesday, July 28th.
+Finally, Susquehanna Bancshares increased their price objective on shares of Visa from $265.00 to $290.00 and gave the company a “positive” rating in a research note on Wednesday, July 28th.
 One analyst has rated the stock with a hold rating and twenty-four have assigned a buy rating to the company’s stock.
 According to data from MarketBeat, the stock currently has a consensus rating of “Buy” and a consensus price target of $271.52.

 Shares of V traded down $0.17 during trading hours on Wednesday, hitting $222.86.
 108,384 shares of the stock were exchanged, compared to its average volume of 8,228,104.
 Visa Inc. has a fifty-two week low of $179.23 and a fifty-two week high of $252.67.
 The company has a debt-to-equity ratio of 0.61, a current ratio of 2.00 and a quick ratio of 2.00.
 The business has a 50-day moving average of $236.44 and a 200-day moving average of $229.52.
 The firm has a market capitalization of $434.12 billion, a P/E ratio of 44.90, a price-to-earnings-growth ratio of 2.00 and a beta of 0.98.